 Meditative Inquiry, Mantra and Pranayama

-You can go out into nature, where you can see a vast horizon from a mountain top, or the vast expanse of the ocean.
+You can go out into nature, where you can see a vast horizon from a mountain top, or the beach with a vast expanse of the ocean.
 If you merge your mind into the space of nature, then Nature’s Prana will enter into you.
 Or simply let your mind flow like a river letting all your thoughts naturally flow away with the current without any reaction.

-We should align it with Self-Inquiry (Atma-vichara) looking for our true Self whose nature is space behind and beyond our thoughts.
+We should align meditation with Self-Inquiry (Atma-vichara) looking for our true Self whose nature is space behind and beyond our thoughts.
 We can also combine it with inquiry into the cosmic reality (Brahma-vichara), looking to the infinite and eternal Being that pervades all existence.

 Dr. David Frawley (Vamadeva Shastri)